overcharged ac system gauge readings

 Putting too much coolant in your car AC won’t make it cooler.
 Some of the results of adding coolant to an AC is that it blows no air, hot air, or little air.

-Remember that coolants are hazardous chemicals, which your mechanic should handle.
+Remember that coolants are hazardous chemicals, which should be handled by your mechanic.